brunoluiz/go-lab/NOTES.md

 These are notes I am gathering from my experiments.

+# 2024-02-14

+- Converted the project to use `uber/fx` dependency injection.
+It is actually not that bad, besides the fact that it needs some `fx.go` files spread around the project

 # 2024-02-11

 - Organised openapi is partial files: seems there is a problem with partial files since nested items are created with anonymous structs.
 This makes it slightly annoying to map as output